rachelelle/rachelelle.github.io/_posts/2016-03-25-tusupport.markdown

 ---

 <section>
-  As a part-time, remote Product Intern at thredUP for the last six months, I redesigned and implemented the <a href="{{ page.external_url }}">ThredUP Support Page</a>.
+  As a part-time, remote Product Intern at thredUP for the last six months, I redesigned and implemented the <a href="{{ page.external_url }}" target="_blank">ThredUP Support Page</a>.
 The new Zendesk website allows thredUP’s two kinds of users, Shoppers and Sellers, to easily find answers to their questions.
 </section>

 <div class="row">